-Instruction.
-What distinguishes LTs from learning progressions or developmental sequences is that an LT's goals and developmental progressions are inextricable interconnected with instruction (Clements & Sarama, 2014b).
+Figure 1. (continued)

 Instructional tasks and pedagogical strategies are designed for each level to support children's construction of the mental actions-on-objects underlying that level's pattern of thinking.
 The tasks include external objects and actions that mirror the hypothesized mental actions-on-objects as closely as possible.

-For example, the sequence of instructional tasks for Shape Composition (right column of Fig. 1) requires children to solve shape puzzles, the structures of which correspond to the levels of the developmental progression.
+For example, the sequence of instructional tasks for Shape Composition (right column of Figure 1) requires children to solve shape puzzles, the structures of which correspond to the levels of the developmental progression.
 The mental objects are the two-dimensional shapes and the actions include creating, copying, comparing, uniting, and disembedding both individual units and composite units.
 Thus, to progress from the Piece Assembler to the Picture Maker level, a puzzle might be presented with every internal line drawn except one, which could be missing or only partially drawn.
 Once the child succeeds, more internal lines would be faded with the expectation that children would incrementally construct the ability to complete known shapes imagistically, disembedding it from the puzzle and understanding how (in this scaffolded context) shapes placed sequentially, usually linearly, unite to create a semantic component of the puzzle.
 As another example, from the Picture Maker to the Shape Composer level, puzzles progress to have corners of different angle sizes (at first, salient differences, such as 90° vs. 30°, then less difference) and increase in number of shapes needed to fill regions with no internal lines.
-Further, the progression is accompanied by simple teaching strategies intended to increase visualization and anticipation, such as "Can you see what shapes will fit?"
+Furthermore, the progression is accompanied by simple teaching strategies intended to increase visualization and anticipation, such as "Can you see what shapes will fit?"